 statement & bio

 As an artist, I am in my preferred place in a long and physical process of making.
-During this a vivid connection with the material as well as the concept, the reason for being, roots me in my work.
+During this time, a vivid connection with the material as well as the concept, the reason for being, roots me in my work.